syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Retrieving-Selected-Values.md

 ---
 layout: post
 title: Retrieving selected value in Syncfusion ComboBox control.
-description: Learn how to retrieve selected value from the SfComboBox control
+description: This section describes how to get the selected value or set the selected value in the SfComboBox control.
 platform: xamarin
 control: SfComboBox
 documentation: ug